 - Enlargement of the glands present in the neck

 - Having trouble while speaking and losing voice

 - Constant drooling at the mouth

-The quickest way a doctor can diagnose tonsillitis is by taking a look at the mouth of the child and observing the appearance of the outer layer of the tonsils.
-If they are reddened with visible inflammation and pus blobs or a white layer is present over them, those are strong signs of tonsillitis
+The quickest way a doctor can diagnose tonsillitis is by taking a look inside the mouth of the child and observing the appearance of the outer layer of the tonsils.
+Redness with visible inflammation and pus blobs or a white layer over the tonsils are strong signs of tonsillitis.

 This will be followed by the doctor checking for swelling present in the surrounding areas.
 He might check the area below the jaw and around the neck, trying to ascertain if the lymph nodes have swollen, too.
 Since the pus and lymph nodes are a part of the combative measure taken by the body’s immunity system, their presence or swelling indicates the presence of an infection.